II. A Little Background

 IV.
 Landscaping With Lilacs -species, bloom sequence, size, cultural needs

 VI.
-Resources -print and web, ILS, local collections
+Resources - in print and online, ILS, local collections

 I. Lilacs and Nostalgia